 The title says it all.
 I’ve run through this about ten times now.
 But I’ll show you how to start a Podman container (with a volume attached) and install ORDS on your local machine.
-And then, once installed, we’ll create and REST-enable a user so they can take full advantage of ORDS.
-I’ll finally show you how to log into SQL Worksheet as that new user.
+And then, once installed, we’ll create and REST-enable a user so that the user can take full advantage of Oracle REST APIs. (aka ORDS).
+I’ll finally show you how to log into a SQL Worksheet as that new user.
 Ready?
 Let’s go!

 Oracle Container Registry